How To Grow Kangkong (AKA Water Spinach)

 - Several kangkong cuttings

-- A grid or mesh to hold the cuttings in place.
+- Wire grid or mesh to hold the cuttings in place.
 This is handy for supporting the plant as it grows.
 You can fasten together several bamboo sticks to create a grid, or use steel mesh.

 - Fill pot with clean water leaving just an inch or two at the top.